Tourist Information Tourism In Jamaica Jamaica Hotel Directory All About Jamaica Food and Recipes Contact Us Other Sites of Interest Site Information

 Wherever I have been in Jamaica, I have always given respect, and have been given the same respect in return ...

-no army, no weapons for protection ... and never once feeling threatened in any way.
+No army, No weapons for protection ... and never once feeling threatened in any way.

 Melody Ann was born, and given the names Carole Jean, in one of the poorer parts of downtown Kingston.